-Insurance companies process millions of documents every year: police reports, medical records, invoices, repair estimates.
-Traditionally, human operators read each document, classify it, extract the relevant fields, and enter the data into the claims system.
+Organizations process millions of documents every year: reports, contracts, invoices, correspondence.
+Traditionally, human operators read each document, classify it, extract the relevant fields, and enter the data into a management system.
 This is slow, expensive, and error-prone.

 The Problem Space#

-A typical insurance claim arrives as a ZIP archive containing multiple documents: a police report, medical certificates, repair estimates, photos, correspondence.
+A typical submission arrives as a ZIP archive containing multiple documents: reports, certificates, invoices, photos, correspondence.
 Each document needs to be:

-2. Classified by type (police report, medical report, invoice, etc.)
+- Classified by type (report, certificate, invoice, etc.)

-3. Structured by extracting specific fields per document type (e.g., license plate from a police report, diagnosis code from a medical report)
+- Structured by extracting specific fields per document type (e.g., reference number and date from a report, line items and totals from an invoice)

-4. Indexed for semantic search so case managers can query across all documents in natural language
+- Indexed for semantic search so operators can query across all documents in natural language

-5. Summarized so the case manager gets an overview without reading every page
+- Summarized so the operator gets an overview without reading every page

-The system needs to handle multiple lines of business (motor, health, accident), support concurrent processing of hundreds of claims, and recover gracefully from LLM failures.
+The system needs to handle multiple document categories, support concurrent processing of hundreds of batches, and recover gracefully from LLM failures.

 Architecture Overview#